seahorn/clam/README.md

     1. mkdir build && cd build
     2. cmake -DCMAKE_INSTALL_PREFIX=$DIR -DCRAB_USE_LDD=ON -DCRAB_USE_APRON=ON ../
-    3. cmake --build . --target llvm && cmake ..
-    4. cmake --build . --target crab && cmake ..
+    3. cmake --build . --target crab && cmake ..
-    5. cmake --build . --target extra && cmake ..
+    4. cmake --build . --target extra && cmake ..
-    6. cmake --build . --target ldd && cmake ..
+    5. cmake --build . --target ldd && cmake ..
-    7. cmake --build . --target apron && cmake ..
+    6. cmake --build . --target apron && cmake ..
-    8. cmake --build . --target install
+    7. cmake --build . --target install

-For instance, lines 6 and 7 will download, compile and install the Boxes and Apron domains, respectively.
-If you have already compiled and installed these libraries in your machine then skip commands at line 6 and 7 and add the following options at line 2.
+For instance, lines 5 and 6 will download, compile and install the Boxes and Apron libraries, respectively.
+If you have already compiled and installed these libraries in your machine then skip commands at line 5 and 6 and add the following options at line 2.

 - For Apron: `-DAPRON_ROOT=$APRON_INSTALL_DIR`
 - For Elina: `-DELINA_ROOT=$ELINA_INSTALL_DIR`